shriharry/ArtForEveryone/readme.md

 # Trade offs
 - Missing feature - User can share the URL with whoever they want.
 (Just realized that I have missed this point; but it's definitely possible and can be worked.)
 - Missing Unit tests (I would like to have unit tests to ensure that there is good amount of code coverage.)
-- More features (Record Drawing, More brushes) are missing.
+- More features (allow other users to play recorded drawings, More brushes) are missing.
 - Pagination is missing in drawing list.
 - Could have been better in responsive/mobiles.